walkingmu/3d-ken-burns/README.md

 # differences
 This repo updated a few files with minor changes to make 3d-ken-burns work on Windows Platform.
 The code is tested under Windows 10 platform with Anaconda and CUDA 10.1

-Note: cupy that used in this repo is not offically supported on Windows.
+Note: cupy library is not offically supported on Windows.
 This repo is only tested with cupy 7.1.1

 # anaconda packages
 You may run the following commands in Anaconda to download the packages: